nanocosmos/documentation-net/docs/cloud/live_processing.md

 ---
-id: opcodes
-slug: live_processing
+id: live_processing
 title: Live Processing
 sidebar_label: Live Processing
 ---

-Live Processing opcodes allow users to enhance the playback experience and manage stream content more effectively.
+Live Processing options allow users to enhance the playback experience and manage stream content more effectively.
 These features can be applied to all streams, providing flexibility and customization in how content is processed and presented to viewers.

 :::info  Prerequisites
 Before you get started, make sure you have an active bintu account, whether it's part of a trial or a paid plan. <br/>
-To use the **`opcodes`** feature, ensure it is enabled for your account.
+To use the **`live processing`** feature, ensure it is enabled for your account.
 You can verify this by checking your [Organisation Overview](https://dashboard.nanostream.cloud/organisation).

 If you have not created an account or enabled the feature yet, you can [sign up](https://dashboard.nanostream.cloud/auth?signup) or reach out to our dedicated sales team via the [contact form](https://www.nanocosmos.de/contact) or by sending an email to sales(at)nanocosmos.de.